Are you one of those people that insists they love “seasons”?

 BEST TIME TO VISIT: December (for holiday festivities) or January (for the Ice Fest).

-WHY YOU SHOULD VISIT: Maybe you’ve never heard of Leavenworth, a Bavarian–style village in central Washington nestled in the Cascade Mountains, but this place practically screams winter cheer.
+WHY YOU SHOULD VISIT: Maybe you’ve never heard of Leavenworth, a Bavarian–style village nestled in the Cascade Mountains, but this place practically screams winter cheer.
+And it’s one of the most gorgeous places in Washington State.

 An alpine village with German food and drink (and close to ski resorts), the pinnacle of the season is the Bavarian Ice Fest.
 You can learn (and then play) games like Ice Cube Scramble, Smooshing (we’ll leave this one to your imagination) and Frisbee Sweep.
 The ice carvings are particularly impressive, and fabulous fireworks shows are a weekend staple.